Tuesday, July 10, 2018

 Rather than saying that perceptual appearances vary according to the different ways that different beings mentally construct and process 'the same' items, we say that they appear differently accordingly to different modes of enactment that arise relationally.
 Neither the 'subject-side' nor the 'object-side' exist independently but arise dependently.
 Music is neither in the sounds nor in the act of listening, but arises as a dialectical process where music is created by listening and creating listening.
 Kong Yingda expressed it beautifully when he wrote:

 Music comes from people, yet returns to effect people.
-This is like rain coming from the mountain yet returning to rain upon the mountain, like fire coming from wood yet returning to burn wood. (in Cook, 1995, 13)
+This is like rain coming from the mountain yet returning to rain upon the mountain, like fire coming from wood yet returning to burn wood. (in Cook 1995, 13)

 Since all things arise interdependently, all things are "empty of any independent intrinsic nature” (Varela et al., 2016, 224).
 Like the arguments of Nāgārjuna, the theory of enactment does not entail dualism—the view that the world and subject are different—or monism–the view that they are the same.
 Being true to the tenor of Nāgārjuna's work, Varela et al. argue that because there are no foundations on which to 'ground' this theory of enactment, the theory itself is also 'groundless'.
 Even their own concept of enaction is therefore only a "provisional and conventional activity of the relative world" that hopes to point beyond itself to a "truer understanding of groundlessness" (228).